Borzyszkowski/SNN-CMS/README.md

 >~~~~
 >pip install -r requirements.txt
 >~~~~
-Classification of Jets using fully-connected SNNs from the natural representation with 16 features:
+Classification of particles using fully-connected SNNs from the natural representation of Jets with 16 features:
 >~~~~
 >python Jet_SNN_model.py
 >~~~~

-Classification of Jets on the images with convolutional SNNs:
+Classification of particles on the images with convolutional SNNs:
 >~~~~
 >python Jet_ConvSNN.py
 >~~~~